kashenfelter/StatystykaII/MIMUW_2017/readme.md

 Power study for selected tests [goodness of fit, anova, for polish matura as a function of sample size / alpha]

-PISA 2015 - from December 6 - segmentation?
+PISA 2015 - from December 6 - segmentation of pupils (1) based on behaviour in test taking (2) questionnaire

-USOS - exploration?
+USOS - prediction